-When determining how best to prevent, mitigate, and suppress a fire, engineers must first understand how a fire would behave in a particular space.
-As part of the fire protection services provided, ARS uses a variety of programs to determine every potential behavior of any fire and how each variable within a space would impact that behavior.
+When determining how best to prevent, mitigate, and suppress a fire, how a fire would behave in a particular space must be understood.
+As part of the fire protection services provided, ARS uses a variety of programs to determine the potential behavior of a fire and how each variable within a space would impact that behavior.

 ARS uses fire models for the following purposes:

 - To demonstrate the ability to meet performance-based criteria